 - Nursing mothers

 - Those who already have existing medical issues, particularly lung disease, high blood pressure, and heart disease

-- People who take certain medication, for example, for mental illness
+- People who take certain medications, for example, for mental illness

 What Causes Heat Exhaustion?

-Heat exhaustion or heat-related illnesses can be caused by a variety of factors.
+A variety of factors can cause heat exhaustion or heat-related illnesses.
 Here are some of the most common reasons:

-The healthy body temperature for humans is around 37°C. We all know that the body cools itself via our sweat secretion, which typically counts for 70-80% of our body’s heat loss.
+The healthy body temperature for humans is around 37°C. We all know that the body cools via sweat secretion, which typically counts for 70-80% of our body’s heat loss.